corellium/corellium-api/README.md

   - `options.bootOptions.additionalTags[]`: An array of addition features to utilize for the device, valid options include
     - `kalloc`: Enable kalloc/kfree trace access via GDB (Enterprise only)
     - `gpu`: Enable cloud GPU acceleration (Extra costs incurred, cloud only)
+- `options.bootOptions.kernel` - Custom kernel to pass to the device on creation

 Example: